Salmik/Salmik/README.md

 ### Hi 👋

-I am a self-taught programmer who is very interested in iOS development.
-In my free time I read blogs, books about iOS development.
+I am a self-taught programmer who is interested in iOS development.

 ## :rocket: Programming Languages: